rancher/elemental-toolkit/docs/content/en/docs/Getting started/booting.md

 ## ISO

-ISO images (e.g. ``cOS-Seed-teal-$VERSION-$ARCH.iso.tar.xz` ) are shipping a cOS vanilla image and they feature an installer to perform an automated installation.
+ISO images (e.g. ``cOS-Seed-teal-$VERSION-$ARCH.iso.tar.xz` ) are shipping a Elemental vanilla image and they feature an installer to perform an automated installation.
 They can be used to burn USB sticks or CD/DVD used to boot baremetals.
 Once booted, you can install cOS with:

 ```bash
 elemental install $DEVICE